 Console.ReadLine() methods are used to write a text to the console and read the input from the console.

 Console is a class of .NET Framework namespace

 System and WriteLine() and ReadLine() are the methods of

-Once we click on Start option or Ctrl + F5, our program will get compiled and show the result like as shown below.
+Once we click on the Start option or Ctrl + F5, our program will compile and show the result below.